 This forecast represents a constrained scenario for UND Aerospace at GFK.
-Existing constraints include airspace restrictions, total airfield e ability for UND Aerospace to staff enough Certified Flight Instructors (CFIs) to meet training demands.
+Existing constraints include airspace restrictions, total airfield capacity and the ability for UND Aerospace to staff enough Certified Flight Instructors (CFIs) to meet training demands.
 Future growth in this scenario is expected to be capped at about 100,000 total flight hours due to airspace and airport constraints.